krayoola/middle-earth/README.md

 # Welcome to Middle-earth

-An client and server applications showcasing Streaming of prime numeric values from a GRPC server, up to the given maximum value.
+An client and server applications showcasing Streaming of prime numeric values from a GRPC server.

 ## Components

-mordor - `prime-number-server` GRPC service that produce prime numbers up to the given value
+mordor - `prime-number-server` A GRPC service that produce prime numbers up to the given value

 gondor - `proxy-service` A http streaming service that is exposed to clients, and accepts a numeric value which being forward to mordor service

-protobuf - GRPC contract protocol used by both service to communicate to each other
+protobuf - GRPC contract protocol used by both services to communicate to each other

 ## Technology stack